astrocronopio/astrocronopio.github.io/_posts/2022-02-28-google-beginner-ctf-2021.md

 CTF (Catch the Flag) in the programming world is a competition where you hack/solve puzzles in order to get a code to get the next puzzle.
 You might to use several tricks and a plenty of imagination to get something like this: `CTF{This_is_how_flags_usually_look_like}`.

 A really nice introduction to what CTF competition is  [LiveOverflow YouTube Channel](https://www.youtube.com/watch?v=BFMmSJ3PRZM) with their pros and cons.
-I took the Google CTF Beginners Quest 2021,  I have learned some interesting stuff so I wanted to make a post detailing them.
+I took the Google CTF Beginners Quest 2021,  I have learned some interesting stuff so I wanted to make a post detailing some of them.

 You can go and check this CFT at [https://capturetheflag.withgoogle.com/beginners-quest](https://capturetheflag.withgoogle.com/beginners-quest).